sagarreddypatil/portfolio-website/posts/projects/cms-avi-sw.md

 One of the requirements we have for peripherals on the rocket, which most of our selected parts comply, is that they communicate over SPI.

-SPI is a fantastic protocol, and can be abstracted away to the level of selecting a peripheral, and sending and receiving a bitstream to the peripheral at a specified rate.
+SPI is a fantastic protocol and can be abstracted away to the level of selecting a peripheral, and sending and receiving a bitstream to the peripheral at a specified rate.